-If you see an icon of a red hand next to the facility’s name, it means the nursing home has been cited for abuse.
+The nursing home has been cited for abuse if you see an icon of a red hand next to the facility’s name.

-7. Evaluate the nursing home based on the checklist and notes you’ve made.
-Select the one the suits your loved one’s needs.
+- Evaluate the nursing home based on the checklist and notes you’ve made.
+Select the one that suits your loved one’s needs.

 Choosing a nursing home can be a challenging process.
 Do your research and follow this guide to find the perfect nursing home for you or your loved one.

 How Can Funeral Funds Help Me?

 If you are looking for burial, cremation, or final expense life insurance, we can help!

 Funeral Funds work with many A+ rated insurance carriers that specialize in covering healthy to high-risk clients.
 We will shop for up to 30 different insurance carriers and get you the best price!

 Fill out our quote form on this page or call us at 888) 862-9456, and we can give you an accurate quote.

 Additional Questions & Answers On Nursing Home Checklist

 A nursing home is a residential facility where seniors and other individuals who require ongoing medical care or assistance with daily living can receive the care and support they need.
 Nursing homes typically offer a range of services, including room and board, medication management, rehabilitation therapy, assistance with activities of daily living like bathing and dressing, skilled nursing care, memory care, and more.